todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![20-preparing-to-install](Part1/20-preparing-to-install.png)

-4. To keep things simple leave the default option __Erase disk and install Ubuntu__ in place and click _install now_.
+4. To keep things simple leave the default option __Erase disk and install Ubuntu__ in place, select __Use LVM with the new Ubuntu installation__ and click _install now_.

   ![21-erase-disk-and-install](Part1/21-erase-disk-and-install.png)